 Infertility is a major problem that plagues most men and women nowadays.
-There are many lifestyle factors that can affect fertility such as age, nutrition, weight, stress, cigarette smoking, use of illicit drugs, alcohol and caffeine consumption.
-Infertility in men and woman can be treated by several methods which include IVF, ARM.
+Many lifestyle factors can affect fertility such as age, nutrition, weight, stress, cigarette smoking, use of illicit drugs, alcohol, and caffeine consumption.
+Infertility in men and woman can be treated by several methods which include IVF, and ARM.

-The early stage development of a multicellular diploid eukaryotic organism is called is called an embryo.
+In the early stage of development, a multicellular diploid eukaryotic organism is called an embryo.
 The embryo develops from a zygote which results from the fertilization of the egg cell by the male sperm cell.
 The zygote divides mitotically to produce a multicellular organism known as the zygote.
 Not all embryos formed are of good chemistry.
 Embryos having a good shape and rapidly dividing cells are the healthiest embryos.
-Healthy embryos multiply into four to eight progressions and eventually into a promising blastomere which is a rapidly dividing mass of over 100 cells.
-The cluster of cells forms a well defined inner mass which forms the baby and an outer circle of cells which form the placenta.
+Healthy embryos multiply into four to eight progressions and eventually into a promising blastomere, rapidly dividing the mass of over 100 cells.
+The cluster of cells forms a well-defined inner mass which forms the baby and an outer circle of cells from the placenta

 Selecting the healthiest embryo for embryo transfer is important as it increases the live birth rate of children born as a result of IVF.
 Genetic screening, preimplantation genetic diagnosis (PGD), preimplantation genetic screening (PGS) have increased a patient’s chances of having pregnancies and healthy babies.
 These techniques are used to understand and analyze the health of your embryo before transfer into the uterus.
 Multiple embryos can increase the risk of complications during pregnancy and delivery.